How to Get Rid of Textured Skin - The Ultimate Guide

 Because not all skin texture is caused by bacteria, harsh cleansing or scrubbing doesn’t have to be your cleansing MO.
 That could in part be why you’re experiencing dry skin texture issues in the first place.

 Start with gentle dry brushing a few times a week before showering.
 Focus on “strategic” cleaning more and save complete cleansing for the days when you feel like you need it.
-Exfoliating and detoxification might only need to be done once a week.
+You can also incorporate Maystar Essentials Energizing Body Peel into your bodily skincare routine to improve your skin texture and leave skin soft and smooth.

 Save your more intense cleansing for nighttime as your creams might be more restoring and heavier to offset stronger cleansers.